Aditi787/data_analytics_deep_dive/README.md

 Payments – payment methods, installments, and values

-Products – product metadata and physical attributes
+Products – product metadata and physical attributes.
+Can be used to calculate total order value = Freight value * quantity + Order item value * quantity

 Sellers – seller identity and geographic distribution